dCache/upgrade-guide-216/UPGRADE216.md

 **Cause**: dCache 2.16 uses the database differently, which may set Postgres off on the wrong foot about query planning; in some cases, indexes are ignored and tables (specifically t_tags) are read sequentially.
 A query like `SELECT relname, 100 * idx_scan / (seq_scan + idx_scan) percent_of_times_index_used,  seq_scan, idx_scan, n_live_tup rows_in_table FROM pg_stat_user_tables ORDER BY n_live_tup DESC;` may show this.

-**Solution**: `vacuum analyze` in a cron job, so that Postgres collects better statistics for better query planning.
+**Work-arounds**: `vacuum analyze` in a cron job, so that Postgres collects better statistics for better query planning.
 You could also put `enable_seqscan = off` in `postgresql.conf`, but disabling sequential scans can (potentially) introduce additional problems.

 ## Frequently Asked Questions